regundoo/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Datasets

-The model used in this excersise uses data from the provided siumulator.
+The model used in this exercise uses data from the provided simulator.
 We ended up with 3 different datasets for training:
 1. Udacity's dataset on track 1
 2. Manually created dataset on track 1
 3. Manually created dataset where the car was driven the other way around the track and some "recovery" modes where performed